Le Cordon Bleu College of Culinary Arts-Portland

 Save Image

+In 2016, Le Cordon Bleu College of Culinary Arts-Portland had a total salary expenditure of 8.8M.
 Le Cordon Bleu College of Culinary Arts-Portland employs 4 No academic ranks.
-Most academics at Le Cordon Bleu College of Culinary Arts-Portland are Male No academic rank (2), and Female No academic rank (2).
+Most academics at Le Cordon Bleu College of Culinary Arts-Portland are Female No academic rank (2), and Male No academic rank (2).

-The most common positions for non-instructional staff at Le Cordon Bleu College of Culinary Arts-Portland are: Business and Financial Operations, with 3 employees, Librarians, Curators, Archivists, and Academic Affairs and Other Education Services, with 2 employees, and Office and Administrative Support with 2 employees.
+The most common positions for non-instructional staff at Le Cordon Bleu College of Culinary Arts-Portland are: Business and Financial Operations, with 3 employees, Office and Administrative Support, with 2 employees, and Librarians, Curators, Archivists, and Academic Affairs and Other Education Services with 2 employees.

 Salary Expenditure